Bilal-2099/Media_Downloader/ReadMe.md

 1. Paste the **URL** of the media you want to download.
 2. Select the **Format** (Video, Audio, or Photo).
 3. Click **Download**.
 The app will process the request and your browser will automatically start the download once it's ready.

+## Notice
+I tried downloading TikTok slideshow but TikTok has flagged my IP address so i can't verify that it is downloading slideshow or not.
+So if someone can try it in their machine and tell me.
+That would be helpful.

+Thanks for even reading this, If i have made any mistake then i am to acknowledged it and try to fix it.